Aristek SystemsContact Us

 Teachers can shift some of the workload to the co-pilot.
 Given how diverse students’ abilities and goals can be, AI helps teachers care more about each student.

 It can personalize courses, too.
-AI can provide additional challenges for top students, or explain topics in more detail to the low performers. (interlinking with a cluster article)
+AI can provide additional challenges for top students, or explain topics in more detail to the low performers and learners with special needs.

 Let’s admit that: computers handle statistics much better than humans.